EmreDemirn/t2-apple-audio-dsp/README.md

 ### 3

 Reboot and open the audio settings.
-"Apple Audio Driver Speakers" should be at 100% and "MacBook Pro T2 DSP Speakers" selected as main volumen control.
+"Apple Audio Driver Speakers" should be at 100% and "MacBook Pro T2 DSP Speakers (4-CH Rev.)" selected as main volumen control.
 Usually at 75% max.
 Do not select "Apple Audio Driver Speakers" directly as the audio will be send directly to the speakers without any adjustment.

 ## Uninstall

-### Ubuntu
+### Arch Linux

 ```sh
 bash uninstall.sh
 ```

-### NixOS

-Reverse installation steps and rebuild.

 ### Disclaimer
 This project has been create to share the settings with [T2 kernel team](https://wiki.t2linux.org/).
 Note that the project is still under working in progress and may not be safe for general usage.
 Misconfigured settings in userspace could damage speakers permanently.

+Dont expect performance as macOS this just increases the speaker quality just a little

 Thanks